Decorators in Python

 Decorators are a very powerful and useful tool in Python since it allows programmers to modify the behaviour of function or class.
-Decorators allow us to wrap another function in order to extend the behavior of the wrapped function, without permanently modifying it.
+Decorators allow us to wrap another function in order to extend the behaviour of the wrapped function, without permanently modifying it.
 But before diving deep into decorators let us understand some concepts that will come in handy in learning the decorators.